 1. An opportunity to further develop job descriptions

 Often we see roles evolving to support unforeseen business needs, sometimes right away in a new role.
 Having someone come in on a temp to hire basis leaves room to build out the job description based on strengths of the candidate and needs of the department.
-Maybe you find that a full-time employee isn’t necessary after all, leaving the opportunity to scale back hours or eliminate the role all together without the cost of onboarding and offboarding a full-time employee.
+Maybe you find that a full-time employee isn’t necessary after all.
+You can scale back hours or eliminate the role all together.
+Temp to hire could help you to avoid the cost of onboarding and offboarding a full-time employee.

 2. An immediate solution even if the headcount isn’t readily available, but will be in the future

 Just because the headcount isn’t available today doesn’t lessen the need for someone to fill a role.
 Temp to hire solutions provide the flexibility needed in the meantime, saving time and energy in the long run.
-Rather than waiting until a spot is available, someone can be fully trained and working when the time comes for full-time employment.
+Someone can be fully trained and working when the time comes for full-time employment.

 3. The chance to ascertain fit by getting to know the candidate beyond the interview

 Bringing on a temp to hire professional affords companies an exploratory period to evaluate job performance.
 This offers a more detailed picture of potential employees than an interview ever could.
-Employers can better assess skill levels, communication styles and how well an employee fits in with the rest of the team when they are interacting daily.
+Employers can better assess skill levels and communication styles.
+Additionally, temp to hire offers a chance to see how well an employee fits in with the rest of the team.

 Subscribe now to Atrium’s newsletter to remain up-to-date.